The Mohiigans (Maïngan – Yáw – Wolf-People).

-So, Uncas took all that wished to go over the Pequot river to what is now called
+So, Unkas took all that wished to go over the Pequot river to what is now called

 the Great falls

-This group of his people asked Uncas to take his rightful place as Sachem of this group of Moiigans.
+This group of his people asked Unkas to take his rightful place as Shechaim Ohjieshan Unkas

-Martha, his wife, had one husband, Uncas as Sachem had many wives.
+Martha, his wife, had one husband, Shechaim Ohjieshan Unkas

 Because of this

-Sassacus considered Uncas and his people to be just another of his many enemy so the Pequot’s.
-Immediately attacked this group across the river at a place now known as Fort Shantok park. named after one of the Moiigan braves,
+and his people to be just another of his many enemy so the Pequot’s.
+Immediately attacked this group across the river at a place now known as Fort Shantok park. named after one of the Mohiigan braves,

 that held off this brutal attack from their relatives.